stealsocks/joodaloop.com/content/colophon.md

 ## Inspiration {#inspiration}

-Stealing ideas for specific elements, data representation, page types, content and .
+These are some of the people from whom I've stolen ideas for specific design elements, data representation, page types, content and philosophies of site-building.

 <table>